adambard/learnxinyminutes-docs/ruby.html.markdown

 # Asking a hash for a key that doesn't exist returns nil.
 hash['nothing here'] #=> nil

-# When using symbols for keys in a hash, you can use an alternate syntax.
+# When using symbols for keys in a hash, you can use an alternate syntax similar
+# to JavaScript.

+# key => value
 hash = { :defcon => 3, :action => true }
 hash.keys #=> [:defcon, :action]

+# key: value
 hash = { defcon: 3, action: true }
 hash.keys #=> [:defcon, :action]